-- V £14,520

-- T Up to 2 years

-- C Applicants must be Australian nationals.
+- V Maintenance allowance of at least £7,000 (stg) plus tuition fees and dues and travelling expenses to and from Oxford. - T Up to 2 years with the possibility of some extension. - C Applicants must be Australian nationals.
 Students should have a past or future interest in Japan.
-Applications close on 31 October with Kobe Steel Australia P/L, Level 32 Gateway, 1 Macquarie Place, Sydney, 2000.
+Applications close on 31 October with the Australian Vice-Chancellor's Committee (AV-CC), GPO Box 1142, Canberra ACT 2601.